TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

     *   Post 50
 *   Comedy

-    *   23 Last-Minute Halloween Costumes113
+    *   SWING STATE HELL892
-    *   'Yeah, I Guess He Found That F\*cking Light Switch, Huh?'2k
+    *   The Funniest Halloween Costumes Of 2012
-    *   His Halloween Costume Will Amaze You164
+    *   His Halloween Costume Will Amaze You173
     *   7 Sites You Should Be Wasting Time On Right Now
-    *   The Funniest Halloween Costumes Of 2012
+    *   The Funniest Someecards Of The Week

     Go to Comedy **More in Comedy**